jivko25/MK-IT-Assignment-FE/README.md

 ### Why this project is made

-This project is back-end part MK-IT-Assignment project.
+This project is Front-End part of MK-IT-Assignment project.

 Link to Back-End : https://github.com/jivko25/MK-IT-Assignment-BE